19 things to do this week: swap seeds, drink dessert brews, LOL with Lucy and more

 7:30 p.m.

 Everyone is a star at the JCC’s biggest fundraiser of the year.
 Walk the red carpet, strike a glam pose and converge on the set of the Squirrel Hill Studios for a Tinsel Town-themed night of dinner and dancing.
-Find raised are crucial to helping the community hub sustain its inclusive programming after being dramatically impacted by the pandemic.
 Buy tickets.

 Saturday, March 4: 5 Women Saxophone Journeys at MCG Jazz Concert Hall